SwanHubX/SwanLab-Docs/en/guide_cloud/self_host/offline-board-api.md

 :::info Note

 This API is intended for **Offline Dashboard Mode** in Swanlab.
-It provides access to project, experiment, and chart data for frontend rendering and interaction.
+It provides access to project, experiment, and chart data for data analysis.

 :::